1945 Tennessee A&I Tigers football team

-The 1945 Tennessee A&I Tigers football team represented Tennessee Agricultural & Industrial State College as a member of the Midwest Athletic Association (MAA) during the 1945 college football season.
-In their second season under head coach Henry Kean, the Tigers compiled a 9–2 record (3–0 against conference opponents), won the MAA championship, defeated Texas College in the Vulcan Bowl, and outscored opponents by a total of 335 to 69.
+The 1945 Tennessee A&I Tigers football team represented Tennessee Agricultural & Industrial State College as a member of the Midwest Athletic Association (MWAA) during the 1945 college football season.
+In their second season under head coach Henry Kean, the Tigers compiled a 9–2 record (3–0 against conference opponents), won the MWAA championship, defeated Texas College in the Vulcan Bowl, and outscored opponents by a total of 335 to 69.
 The team played its home games at Tennessee State Stadium and Sulphur Dell in Nashville, Tennessee.